 - Detail oriented

-- Flexible and adaptable as changes in schedule and spontaneous ideas emerge
+- Flexible and adaptable to potential changes in schedule

 - Experience and demonstrated success working in a fast-paced environment

 - Ability to work in close collaboration with others